bruckmann/Surf-API/README.md

-# an API for checking the weather for surfing
+# an API for checking the weather for surfing :surfer: